AmosMaru/Farmers-chatbot/README.md

 ## Introduction

-This repository contains the code for the Agri-mche chatbot, utilizing language models for question answering and a vector store for similarity search.
-The chatbot uses LangChain for natural language processing tasks.
+This repository contains the code for the Agri-mche chatbot, a conversational agent that leverages natural language processing and similarity search for agricultural advice.
+The chatbot utilizes advanced language models and vector stores for efficient question answering.

+## Technology Stack

+- **Programming Language:**
+  - Python

+- **Libraries and Frameworks:**
+  - [LangChain](https://github.com/NCATS-Tangerine/langchain): A library for natural language processing tasks.
+  - [FAISS](https://github.com/facebookresearch/faiss): A library for efficient similarity search.

+- **Machine Learning Models:**
+  - [GPT-4](https://www.openai.com/): A powerful language model by OpenAI for natural language understanding and generation.
+  - [LLAMA (Linguistic Learning with a Message-Adapting architecture)](https://llamallama.readthedocs.io/en/latest/): A library for embedding and similarity tasks.

+- **Vector Store:**
+  - [FAISS](https://github.com/facebookresearch/faiss): A library for similarity search and clustering of dense vectors.

+- **Environment Management:**
+  - [dotenv](https://github.com/theskumar/python-dotenv): A library for loading environment variables from a file.

+- **Version Control:**
+  - Git: Used for version control of the source code.

+- **Documentation:**
+  - Markdown: Used for writing documentation (e.g., README).

+- **Other Tools:**
+  - TextLoader: Part of LangChain, possibly used for loading text documents.
+  - StreamingStdOutCallbackHandler: A callback handler for streaming standard output in LangChain.

+- **APIs:**
+  - OpenAI API: Used for accessing the GPT-4 language model if the `MODEL_TYPE` is set to 'openai'.

 ## Prerequisites

-Before running the code, make sure you have the following dependencies installed:
+Before running the code, make sure you have the required dependencies installed.
+Check the [Setup](#setup) section for detailed instructions.

-- Python (version 3.6 or higher)
-- [FAISS](https://github.com/facebookresearch/faiss) for efficient similarity search
-- [LangChain](https://github.com/NCATS-Tangerine/langchain) for natural language processing
-- [dotenv](https://github.com/theskumar/python-dotenv) for loading environment variables

 ## Setup

+Follow these steps to set up the project:

 1. **Clone the repository:**
     ```bash